tldr-pages/tldr/pages/osx/tmutil.md

 # tmutil

 > Utility for managing Time Machine backups.
 Most verbs require root privileges.
+> This page is a condensed version of the man page, use "man tmutil" to see all the verbs.

 - Set a HFS+ drive as the backup destination: